 The City will provide technical support and offer incentives to housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including HCD and USDA Rural Development loans and grants and other funding sources that may become available.
 The City will also reach out to local farm employers to identify housing needs and seek funding to support development and will also continue to offer incentives such as density bonuses, streamlined processing, and the minor deviation process to facilitate development of farmworker housing.
-The City will identify development opportunities for farmworker housing at least twice in the planning period.
+The City will identify development opportunities for farmworker housing at least twice in the planning period, prioritizing projects in high-resource areas such as the Washington Middle neighborhood and Faller Park neighborhoods.